RRP Certified Renovator

 Step 7: Safe Disposal

-All materials, plastic sheeting, and contaminated debris are bundled tightly, sealed with tape, and bagged for EPA-compliant disposal.
-Nothing is left behind, and everything is handled according to regulation.
+All plastic sheeting, contaminated debris, and used materials get bundled tight, sealed with tape, and bagged for EPA-compliant disposal.
+Nothing gets left on site, nothing goes in the regular trash.
+Every bit of it is handled according to regulation.

 Lead-contaminated waste sealed and bagged for disposal per EPA guidelines